ieb/sailinstruments/README.md

 - [ ] Visualise sail plan against polar.
 - [ ] Calculate TWA, TWS, Polar speed, VMG, tack, vmg, sail selection on each leg.
 - [ ] Sail selection on next leg - based on BTW or List of waypoints.

+# Research Information for features.

+## Sail plan

+Each sail needs to be represented as a surface on a TWS vs TWA area, could be optimised into cells with list of preferences. http://bl.ocks.org/bycoffe/5575904 d3js allowing drawing a polygons and performing point in polygon.

+## Route and Waypoint information - required for next leg planning.

+PGN 130064 to 130074  129285 cover the transfer of waypoints and routes, however afaik no MFDs support transfer of waypoints or routes over NMEA2000.
+Most support transfer using GPX format on SDCards.
+PGN descriptions for that range are at https://www.nmea.org/content/nmea_standards/messages_pgns.asp and https://github.com/SignalK/n2k-signalk/issues/11

+NMEA0183 WPL and RTE sentences deal with route and waypoint transfer.

+Navionics Plotter Sync, a proprietary protocol, deals with transfer of routes in GPX format between enabled MFDs and Navionics apps.
+This requires manual intervention to enable, but is easier than switching SD cards.
+It might be

+Chromebooks have a SD card reader built in and some Tablets might also, upload of GPX might be viable.

+Some MFDs might use standard protocols, eg SMB.
+LightHouseIII is Linux on ARM with a Qt UI.